bluzier4409/UnityProject1/Design.md

 Casino Heist is a real time deck building rogue lite, where the player is trying to run through a casino and rob the vault, to use the money to fund their gambling addiction.
 Progress through areas of the casino while defeating everything that stands in your way, including bosses at the end of each area.
 Pick up cards to add to your growing deck that will be your strongest tools along the way.
 Dodge enemy attacks to keep your health up, because as is standard with roguelites, upon your death, you will be forced to restart your whole run and try again.

-## Gameplay Description:
+## Gameplay Description
-Dimensions: 2D but 3D / 3D
+- Dimensions: 2D but 3D / 3D
-Graphics Style: Pixel Art
+- Graphics Style: Pixel Art
-Perspective: Isometric / Top Down
+- Perspective: Isometric / Top Down
-Core Features:
+###Core Features
-Pick up new cards for your deck as you play, cards affect you and enemies
+- Pick up new cards for your deck as you play, cards affect you and enemies
-Player: 3 card hand, 1-2 separate character abilities, 1 default attack, WASD movement, hearts as life Every time you use all 3 cards you draw a new 3
+- Player: 3 card hand, 1-2 separate character abilities, 1 default attack, WASD movement, hearts as life
-Enemies:
+- Every time you use all 3 cards you draw a new 3
+###Enemies
-Clearing Levels: The player must eliminate ALL enemies in a room before progressing to the next level.
+- Clearing Levels: The player must eliminate ALL enemies in a room before progressing to the next level.
-Scoring/Win condition: Clear final boss = Win; Speedrun Timer
+- Scoring/Win condition: Clear final boss = Win; Speedrun Timer
-Advancing: Clearing Areas, which each have specific environments and levels.
+- Advancing: Clearing Areas, which each have specific environments and levels.
 Progressively gets harder(More damage, faster attacks, less room for error) each Area.
 Different sets/themes of enemies, Final Boss for each Area.
 Defeat all enemies in each level before you move on.
-Interactions: Environmental Hazards, Shopkeeps, treasure chests A shopkeep that can trash some cards in your deck Betting areas where you can gamble health, cards, stats Descriptions of Players:
+- Interactions: Environmental Hazards, Shopkeeps, treasure chests
+- A shopkeep that can trash some cards in your deck
-Controls: WASD = Movement, Left click - Attack/Use active card, Right click - Dodge/Roll/Teleport, Q = Character Unique Ability, E = General interact, 1-2-3 = Card selection. rest of controls TBD.
+- Betting areas where you can gamble health, cards, stats

+###Controls
+- WASD = Movement
+- Left click - Attack/Use active card
+- Right click - Dodge/Roll/Teleport
+- Q = Character Unique Ability
+- E = General interact
+- 1-2-3 = Card selection
+- rest of controls TBD.
 ##Environment:
-Takes place in a casino-themed fictional world.
+- Takes place in a casino-themed fictional world.
-You are trying to rob a casino
+- You are trying to rob a casino
-3 Levels: (tbd)
+- 3 Levels: (tbd)
+- Sewers
+- Rats
+- Ladder to Subway/train
+- Drunk gambler(s) that lost everything (dialogue?)
+- Casino Floor
+- Bars for shop
+###Three Levels
-Sewers
+1. Sewers
-Rats
+ - Rats
-Ladder to Subway/train
+ - Ladder to Subway/train
-Drunk gambler(s) that lost everything (dialogue?)
+ - Drunk gambler(s) that lost everything (dialogue?)
-Casino Floor
+2. Casino Floor
-Bars for shops
+ - Bars for shops
-Idea
-Enemies
+ - Enemies
-Cards - Melee, weak, slow (maybe the cards vary based on their suit and power based on their value) Shuffling Machine, Ranged, Fast attacks, low HP
+  - Cards - Melee, weak, slow (maybe the cards vary based on their suit and power based on their value)
+  - Shuffling Machine, Ranged, Fast attacks, low HP
-Slot Machine - Ranged, High HP, Metallic
+  - Slot Machine - Ranged, High HP, Metallic
-Low tier Security Guards: Pistol, Medium Damage, Medium Health Roulette table
+  - Low tier Security Guards: Pistol, Medium Damage, Medium Health
+  - Roulette table
-Vault (Final Boss) - shakes environment with attacks Casino chip stacks(throw chips)
+3. Vault (Final Boss) - shakes environment with attacks
+ - Casino chip stacks(throw chips)
-Gold stuff
+ - Gold stuff
-Escape
+4. Escape

 ## Characters:
 [Default] Melee, basic, medium everything